2017-18 Academic Year URAP deadline: October 15, 2017

 - Option 1: Error message that there were some problems with your application.
 The errors will be highlighted in red; please review and correct them before you resubmit.
 Remember to re-do your upload as it will not have been saved.

 - Option 2: If there are no errors, you will be sent to a survey site.
 Doing the survey is a requirement to complete the application.
-It is a short 5 questions survey which you can preview here.
+It is a short 5 questions survey that helps us continue advocating for funding and make improvements to the process

 You will receive an automatically generated email within 15 minutes of your successful submission.